Postoronnik/keycloak-resource-service/README.md

 If user do not have department attribute then he will see empty array.

-Also to verify that your user have department or correct department value use your token and pass it to this site https://jwt.io/.
+Also, to verify that your user have department or correct department value use your token and pass it to this site https://jwt.io/.

+Also, try to create new user that will have other department value and try to perform logging and perform `Get All Employyes`.
+You should see employees with the same `employeeDepartment` as your `department` value. <p>
+Now try to change value of `department` for newly created user, perform logging and call `Get All Employyes`.
+If employees result changed as expected, then update applied successfully.